Senate Bill 260 – Justice for Juveniles with Adult Prison Sentences

 What is SB 260?

-In March, 2013 California Senator Loni Hancock introduced a bill that would give a second chance to most people who were under the age of 18 at the time of their crime, tried as an adult and sentenced to an adult prison sentence.
+SB 260 is a new law that will go into effect on January 1, 2014.
+It gives a second chance to most people who were under the age of 18 at the time of their crime, tried as an adult and sentenced to an adult prison sentence.
 SB 260 holds young people responsible for the crimes they committed, but it recognizes that youth are different from adults and gives them a chance to demonstrate remorse and rehabilitation.
-This bill would hold young people accountable by requiring a lengthy minimum prison sentence, but provide people who were under the age of 18 at the time of their crime an opportunity to work toward rehabilitation and the possibility of a lower sentence.
 It establishes a parole process with different criteria.
-If passed, the parole board will be required to review the cases of people who were youth at the time of their crime and look at them differently than it does people who were adults.
-It will need to provide a meaningful chance for release for people who were juveniles at the time of the crime to be released, based on growth and maturity.
+The parole board is required to review the cases of people who were under the age of 18 at the time of their crime and look at them differently than it does people who were adults.

 Over 6,500 people currently in California prisons were under the age of 18 at the time of their crime.
 They were juveniles, but tried as adults and sentenced to adult prison terms.
 Many are transferred to the adult system without consideration of their ability to change.
 Tremendous growth and maturity often occurs in the late teens through the mid-20s.
 The current system provides no viable mechanism for reviewing a case after a young person has grown up and matured.
 California law should motivate young people to focus on rehabilitation and give them for individuals who can prove they merit a second chance.